 Since 2007, meteoblue has been archiving weather model data.
 In 2014 we started to calculate weather models with historical data from 1985 onwards and generated a continuous 30-year global history with hourly weather data.
 The climate diagrams are the first simulated climate data-set made public on the net.
 Our weather history covers any place on earth at any given time regardless of availability of weather stations.

 The data is derived from our global NEMS weather model at approximately 30km resolution and cannot reproduce detail local weather effects, such as heat islands, cold air flows, thunderstorms or tornadoes.
-For locations and events which require very high precision (such as energy generation, insurance, etc.), we offer high resolution simulations with hourly data.
+For locations and events which require very high precision (such as energy generation, insurance, town planning, etc.), we offer high resolution simulations with hourly data through point+, history+ and our API.

 This data can be used under the Creative Commons license "Attribution + Non-commercial (BY-NC)".
 Any commercial use is illegal.